Post-election lawsuits related to the 2020 U.S. presidential election from Georgia: Trump v. Raffensperger

 On December 4, 2020, the Trump campaign filed a lawsuit against state election officials in the Superior Court of Fulton County.
 The plaintiffs alleged multiple violations of Georgia's election code and state constitution, and claimed thousands of illegitimate votes were cast.
 As a remedy, the plaintiffs asked the court to nullify the results of the election and order a new one.
 The filing was initially rejected due to the plaintiff's failure to pay the filing fee and complete the prerequisite paperwork, but was corrected later that day.

 Trump, joined by Georgia Republican Party Chairman David Shafer, filed an appeal with the Supreme Court of Georgia on December 11, asking it to hear the case within the next three days (i.e. before the Electoral College voted); the next day, the Court unanimously declined to hear the case, with Justice Harold Melton finding that "petitioners have not shown that this is one of those extremely rare cases that would invoke our original jurisdiction".

+On January 7, 2021, the petitioners filed to have the case voluntarily dismissed.

 Favorito et al. v.
 Fulton County et al.

 A lawsuit was filed December 23, 2020, which primarily sought to have absentee ballots be subjected to additional inspections for potential counterfeits, and the defendants were required to produce ballots for additional inspection by the plaintiffs during the course of the case.
 The case was eventually dismissed on October 13, 2021, for lack of standing.

+On December 20, 2022, the Georgia Supreme Court reversed the dismissal.
+The case is therefore open.

 Trump v.
 Kemp et al.

 Trump v.
 Kemp et al. was filed on December 31, 2020, three days before the phone call at the center of the Trump–Raffensperger scandal.
 The motion for a preliminary injunction was denied following a hearing on Jan 5.

 On January 7, 2021, Trump voluntarily dismissed the lawsuit, citing a "settlement agreement".
 Raffensperger disputes any such "settlement agreement" was obtained, but did not oppose the voluntary dismissal.

-“Rather than presenting their evidence and witnesses to a court and to cross-examination under oath, the Trump campaign wisely decided the smartest course was to dismiss their frivolous cases,” Raffensperger said.
+"Rather than presenting their evidence and witnesses to a court and to cross-examination under oath, the Trump campaign wisely decided the smartest course was to dismiss their frivolous cases," Raffensperger said.